RickStrahl/datepicker-native/README.md

 }
 ```

-**Note:** The event does not fire if you select the currently selected date - the value has to actually change for the event to fire.
+> **Note:** The event does not fire if you select the currently selected date - the value has to actually change for the event to fire.

 The  [date-picker-button.vue](vue/datepicker-button.vue) component is tiny and you can copy and drop it into your project as needed.

+## License

+Licensed under the MIT License.
+There's no charge to use, integrate or modify the code for this project.
+You are free to use it in personal, commercial, government and any other type of application.

+### Warranty Disclaimer: No Warranty!

+IN NO EVENT SHALL THE AUTHOR, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE THIS PROGRAM AND DOCUMENTATION, BE LIABLE FOR ANY COMMERCIAL, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM INCLUDING, BUT NOT LIMITED TO, LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR LOSSES SUSTAINED BY THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS, EVEN IF YOU OR OTHER PARTIES HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.